Banana palm leaves against a white wall with soft shadows

 Private-pay practice.

 You might have been in therapy before.
-Maybe it helped.
-Maybe it gave you language for things, insight into why you do what you do.
-But there's a difference between understanding something and being free of it.
+Maybe it helped you understand things.
+Or maybe you've never talked to anyone about what you're carrying.
+Either way, there's a difference between understanding something and being free of it.

 This work is different.
-Slower.
-Quieter.
 It doesn't ask you to explain yourself.
-It asks you to notice.
+It asks you to notice what shows up in your body, what shifts when you stop narrating and start paying attention.
+That's where the change lives.

-People find their way here when they've outgrown the old approach.
-When they're curious what else might be possible.
+People find their way here when they're curious what else might be possible.

 Who This Work Is For